pgorman/dangerjaunt/minirules.md

 #### 6. Water Breathing ####

-Water Breathing imbues the target's lungs with the ability to wring oxygen from water.
+_Water Breathing_ imbues the target's lungs with the ability to wring oxygen from water.
 Range: 3'', duration: 2 hours.

 ### Magic-User Spells Level 4 ###

 #### 1. Charm Monster ####

-Charm Monster acts like Charm Person, but affects any creature.
+_Charm Monster_ acts like _Charm Person_, but affects any creature.
 For monsters 3 HD or fewer, it charms 3d6 individuals.
 Range: 6'', duration: until dispelled.